Position: Arts Admin/Production Assistant

 Funder: Miziwe Biik Aboriginal Training & Employment

-Wage: $18/hour (35 hours/week @ 13 weeks)
+Wage: $20/hour (35 hours/week @ 12-months)

-Application Due: June 15, 2020
+Application Due: June 24, 2021

 Please note this position is only open to those of Aboriginal, Métis or Inuit ancestry as per position funding requirements.
 Successful candidates must be eligible for and registered with Miziwe Biik Aboriginal Employment and Training (Aboriginal, Métis or Inuit, or Non-Status).
 This position is subject to government funding.

 Since 2013 Clay and Paper Theatre has been working in partnership with Miziwe Biik Aboriginal Training and Employment to provide paid, hands-on training, mentorship and work opportunities to emerging indigenous artists, performers, producers and arts administrators.
-This summer, we are providing an opportunity for 3 post-secondary Indigenous students to join our 2020 summer Apprenticeship program as “Community Engaged Artists/Educators,” from June 15th to September 11th.

 - You are of Aboriginal, Métis or Inuit ancestry as per position funding requirements.

-- To be a successful candidate, you must be eligible for and registered with Miziwe Biik Aboriginal Employment and Training (Aboriginal, Métis or Inuit, or Non-Status).
+- To be a successful candidate, you must also be eligible for and registered with Miziwe Biik Aboriginal Employment and Training (Aboriginal, Métis or Inuit, or Non-Status).